Auto Trader cars

 Fuel is one of the most significant ongoing expenses of running a car.
 The amount you spend on fuel will depend on your car's fuel efficiency, your driving habits, and the current fuel prices.

-The average cost of petrol and diesel in the UK varies, but according to the RAC, as of August 2024, the average price per litre is approximately £1.50 for petrol and £1.56 for diesel.
-To reduce your fuel costs: - Calculating your mileage to keep a track of your monthly spendings on fuel.
-This can help put in perspective which journeys are important, and which journeys can be avoided - If you’re considering buying or leasing a car, choose a vehicle with better fuel efficiency - Maintain your car well to improve its fuel economy - Consider driving an electric or hybrid car to reduce your spending on fuel - Consider carpooling or using public transportation when possible
+To reduce your fuel costs: • Calculating your mileage to keep a track of your monthly spendings on fuel.
+This can help put in perspective which journeys are important, and which journeys can be avoided • If you’re considering buying or leasing a car, choose a vehicle with better fuel efficiency • Maintain your car well to improve its fuel economy • Consider driving an electric or hybrid car to reduce your spending on fuel • If you have an electric vehicle and can charge at home overnight, you'll get cheaper electricity if you have an off-peak tariff. • Consider carpooling or using public transportation when possible

 5. Servicing and maintenance